hmoragrega/workers/README.md

 }
 ```
 The operation will fail if:
-- the maximum number of workers have been reached
+- the maximum number of workers has been reached
 - the pool is not configured; `New` was not called
 - the pool is closed; `Close` was called
 - the pool is not running; `Start` was not called

-#### Remove workers
+#### Removing workers
 There are two ways of removing workers

 1 - `StopOne` will remove one worker from the pool and **wait**